One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 - Website

-This is more of a stroll rather than a hike, but is stroller friendly and still checks all the boxes for kid friendly and easy hiking near DC.
+This is more of a stroll rather than a hike, but it is stroller-friendly and still checks all the boxes for kid-friendly and easy hiking near DC.